-The Mumbai Heritage Conservation Committee has shot off a letter to Central Railway, saying that the multi-coloured lights at the UNESCO World Heritage site are ruining its look; it has also issued a stop-work notice for other renovation work
+Mumbai Heritage Conservation Committee shoots off letter to CR, saying multi-coloured lights at UNESCO World Heritage site are ruining its look; it has also issued stop-work notice for other renovation work

 Many people have been flocking to Chhatrapati Shivaji Terminus (CST) to catch a glimpse of the brightly-lit structure after sunset.
 But what seems good enough to woo tourists has not cut much ice with the heritage experts, with the Mumbai Heritage Conservation Committee (MHCC) now raising hackles over the recently renovated ‘garish’ multi-coloured façade of the station.